 The SMA and CMS contract with Coordinated Integrated Care Organizations (CICOs) for the provision of coordinated and integrated health care services under a federal financial alignment demonstration (MMP).
 Waiver participants who meet MMP eligibility criteria may choose to enroll.
 An additional route of access to waiver/MMP dual-enrollment exists through MMP members who become eligible for waiver participation.
-MMP membership is available in 44 of 46 state counties.
-The State anticipates offering MMP membership statewide by 2022.
+MMP membership is available in all 46 counties within the state.